aws-samples/amazon-neptune-ttl-repo/README.md

 This opens in your browser the Jupyter files view.

 ### Provision TTL Resources for Existing Neptune Cluster
+If you already have a Neptune cluster, you may use this option.

 Download a copy of the CloudFormation template (cfn/neptune_ttl_main-existing.yaml) from this repository.
 Then complete the following steps:

 1. On the AWS CloudFormation console, choose **Create stack**.